tensorflow/models/syntaxnet/README.md

 ### Training a Parser Step 1: Local Pretraining

-As described in our [paper](http://arxiv.org/pdf/1603.06042v1.pdf), the first step training the model is to *pre-train* using *local* decisions.
+As described in our [paper](http://arxiv.org/pdf/1603.06042v1.pdf), the first step in training the model is to *pre-train* using *local* decisions.
 In this phase, we use the gold dependency to guide the parser, and train a softmax layer to predict the correct action given these gold dependencies.
 This can be performed very efficiently, since the parser's decisions are all independent in this setting.

-Once the tagged datasets are available a locally normalized dependency parsing model can be trained with the following command:
+Once the tagged datasets are available, a locally normalized dependency parsing model can be trained with the following command:

 ```shell